 Remark.
 The instruction for a barbette gun, although in many respects precisely the same as that for a siege gun, is given in full, because the siege gun is seldom found in the forts on the sea-board.

-97. The piece is in battery.
 The implements, &c., are arranged as follows: